Accessibility Statement

 Footnotes

-Note: Bureau Veritas was engaged by Lilly to provide limited assurance in relation to specified 2023 environmental performance data presented.
+Note: Bureau Veritas was engaged by Eli Lilly and Company to provide limited assurance over the specified 2023 environmental performance data presented in alignment with Lilly’s basis of reporting for key environmental sustainability indicators.

 1. “Water intake” is the total amount of water coming into a site, including water pumped from bodies of surface water and groundwater, as well as water provided by a utility.
 It includes water used in processes, utilities and other ancillary operations, such as irrigation.
 The term does not include groundwater pumped solely for treatment to satisfy regulatory actions or requirements (e.g., remediation activities where the water is not used for another purpose).
 Values do not include the water extracted from wells solely for the purpose of lowering the groundwater table(s) to maintain the physical and structural integrity of building foundations.
 Totals include a small amount of rainwater intake not included in other water intake subcategories.
 Lilly does not generally collect water data from small locations that house primarily administrative activities such as sales and marketing offices unless they are co-located at a Lilly manufacturing or research facility.